Block withholding resilience: Modified Bitcoin protocol

 and on the other hand according to (\ref{pre}),

 Now assume that the protocol grants a reward $x$ to any orphan block creator with $x \leq 1$.
 Then, \

 So, from the above,

-And we have proved the more general result:
+Thus we have proved the more general result:

 \begin{theorem} Consider a modified Bitcoin protocol that grants a coinbase fraction reward $0\leq x\leq 1$ for each block to orphan block creators.
 We assume that the difficulty adjustment mechanism is given by (\ref{n0n1}).
 Then the honest mining strategy is optimal.
-If $x<1$ it is the only optimal strategy. \end{theorem}
+When $x < 1$ this is the only optimal strategy. \end{theorem}